cofoundry-cms/Cofoundry.Samples.PageBlockTypes/README.md

 # Cofoundry.Samples.PageModules

-A bare website showing various examples of page module types.
+A bare website showing various examples of how to implement page module types.

 If you have any requests for example module types, [let us know](https://github.com/cofoundry-cms/cofoundry/wiki/Feedback-&-Community).